SeqNjoy: Complete RNA-Seq workflows in your Desktop

 Unstranded and stranded protocols and FASTQ files.

-When your provider delivers the short reads files (FASTQ files) of your RNA-Seq experiment to you, it is recommended to check the provider’s report of the sequencing to know which library prep method was used: unstranded (non-stranded), direct-stranded or reverse-stranded.
-If it is not mentioned, request this information from the provider as it is very important in order to obtain a fair transcription (counts) estimation.
-After knowing the protocol type, select the proper option in the Strand specificity selector of the Quantify Genomic Features window.
+When your provider delivers the short-read files (FASTQ files) from your RNA-Seq experiment, it is recommended to check the sequencing report to determine which library preparation method was used: unstranded (non-stranded), direct-stranded, or reverse-stranded.
+If this information is not explicitly mentioned, request it from the provider, as it is crucial for accurate transcript quantification (counts).
+Once you have identified the protocol type, select the appropriate option in the Strand Specificity selector of the Quantify Genomic Features window.

 Protocol Synonym Examples/Kits1 Description